ArchipelagoMW/Archipelago/README.md

 ## Include Ganon's Tower and Pyramid Hole in Shuffle pool

 If set, Ganon's Tower is included in the dungeon shuffle pool and the Pyramid Hole/Exit pair is included in the Holes shuffle pool.
 Ganon can not be defeated until the primary goal is fulfilled.
 This setting removes any bias against Ganon's Tower that some algorithms may have.

+## Use Custom Item pool

+If set, the item pool normally associated with your difficulty setting is replaced by the item pool specified in the custom tab.
+This feature is only supported when the randomizer is run via the GUI; attempting to set this via the command line does nothing.

 ## Seed